x-jesse/x-jesse/README.md

 - 🌐 You can find more of my work on my [website](https://x-jesse.github.io/) 🦖 :)

-- 🌱 (˶ᵔ ᵕ ᵔ˶) Currently learning about 3d monocular vehicle detection, training models on the KITTI datset
+- 🌱 (˶ᵔ ᵕ ᵔ˶) Currently learning about reinforcement learning, participating in hackathons, and grinding Leetcode :)

 - ✍️ Writing my Medium series on reinforcement learning!